rchui/laminar/docs/source/layers/scaling_out.md

 >>> 2
 ```

+Like sharded artifacts, the attribute accessor for `ForEach` artifacts will lazily read sharded values, can be iterated over, indexed, and sliced as necessary.

 ## Chained ForEach

 It is common to performed multiple foreach loops in a row, where each value produced by a foreach task is passed to another foreach task.
 You can define `Parameter(index=None)` in subsequent `ForEach` to create a `1:1` mapping of one foreach to another.